python/cpython/Doc/library/ast.rst

 .. class:: FrozenSet(elts)

-   A frozenset. ``elts`` holds a list of nodes representing the frozenset's elements.
+   A frozen set. ``elts`` holds a list of nodes representing the frozen set's elements.

    .. doctest::